rafatazufr/rafatazufr/README.md

 - 📫 How to reach me: just chat me on Whatsapp at +6281328551301

-- ⚡ Fun fact: handsome, disayang mama, baik hati, tidak sombong
+- ⚡ Fun fact: handsome, disayang mama, baik hati, tidak sombong, agama dapet A